Blog

 • Coverage needs to evolve with the business model, scaling as products, channels, inventory concentration, compliance exposure, and transaction volume increase.

-Ecommerce-Specific Risks That Drive Insurance Needs
+eCommerce-Specific Risks That Drive Insurance Needs

-Ecommerce risk is different from traditional retail because you’re combining digital exposure and physical product exposure in one business.
-Losses can cascade fast: a cyber incident can halt sales, a product issue can trigger legal costs and recalls, or a supplier disruption can strand inventory during peak season.
+eCommerce risk is different from traditional retail because you're combining digital exposure and physical product exposure in one business.
+Losses can cascade fast.
+A cyber incident can halt sales, a product issue can trigger legal costs and recalls, or a supplier disruption can strand inventory during peak season.

 Insurance helps absorb those shocks so one incident doesn't become a business-stopping event.

-Cyberattacks, Data Breaches, And Downtime
+Cyberattacks, Data Breaches, and Downtime

 Even when you sell on major platforms, you still own customer trust, privacy obligations, and incident response.